MintFort/mintfort.com/src/pages/policy.md

 ### How do we protect your information?
 We do not use vulnerability scanning and/or scanning to PCI standards.

-We only provide articles and information.
-We never ask for credit card numbers.

 We use regular Malware Scanning.

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.